SwapnilPurohit/SOR_26/README.md

     </sensor>
   </gazebo>
 ```

-And let's forward 2 topics with the parameter_bridge:
+Two extra topics need forwarding:

-- /camera/depth_image which provides a grayscale camera stream where the grayscale values correspond to the distance of the individual pixels.
-RViz is able to render depth image topic and the color image topic together as a depth cloud.
+- **`/camera/depth_image`** — a grayscale stream where pixel value = distance.
+RViz can render this together with the color image as a depth cloud.

 ![alt text][image12]

-- /camera/points which is a 3D pointcloud, the same type as the 3D lidar's point cloud.
-We can visualize it in RViz just as any point clouds.
+- **`/camera/points`** — a 3D point cloud (same type as the 3D lidar's cloud), visualized like any other point cloud.

-Let's add the topics to the parameter bridge:

 ```python
     # Node to bridge /cmd_vel and /odom